-I have numerous handouts and exercise for each assignment in Blackboard.
-It is up to the student to consult the appropriate handout.
+I have handouts and web links for each assignment in Blackboard.
+It is up to the student to consult the appropriate handout and link.
 It is up to the student to learn the grammar rules.
 If you don't know the rule, look it up and/or seek assistance with the Student Success Center (Tutoring Center).